The Letter of Marque: Publication history

 In August 1990, The Letter of Marque was the first of the series novels to be issued by W W Norton in hardback and in paperback in the US, two years after the first edition was published in the UK, and it was an instant success.
-This drew a new, large audience to the series, and new attention to the author, as well as positive reviews such as in Library Journal, Publishers Weekly, and one by Richard Snow in the New York Times shown above.
+This drew a new, large audience to the series, and new attention to the author, as well as positive reviews such as in Library Journal, Publishers Weekly, and one by Richard Snow in the The New York Times shown above.
 Novels prior to this were published rapidly in the US for that new market.
 Following novels were released at the same time by the UK and US publishers.
 Collins (name of UK publisher in that year) asked Geoff Hunt in 1988 to do the cover art for the twelve books published by then, with The Letter of Marque being the first book to have Hunt's work on the first edition.
 He continued to paint the covers for future books; the covers were used on both USA and UK editions.
 Reissues of earlier novels used the Geoff Hunt covers.